 PV string issue

 The remaining existing plugs also needed to be terminated correctly to negate the risk of any more plugs overheating.
 This work had the added benefit of reducing system losses slightly.
-All of this remedial work was corrected at a low cost, which will certainly pay for itself in a matter of months and continue to increase revenues and optimise performance in the future.
+All of this remedial work was carried out at a low cost, which will certainly pay for itself in a matter of months and continue to increase revenues and optimise performance in the future.